The Benefits of Driving Electric Cars

-The mix of power generation we actually use (which includes wind & solar as well as power stations) is far greener than an internal combustion engine and getting greener all the time.
+The mix of power generation we actually use to charge electric cars in the UK (which includes wind & solar as well as power stations) is far greener than an internal combustion engine and getting greener all the time.

 Electric cars have zero exhaust emissions, which means they do not emit any harmful exhaust gases or soot in densely populated areas.
 Likewise, with coal now becoming a small part of the power mix, very little air pollution at all is released from modern power generation.

 In contrast, the exhaust emissions from vehicles with internal combustion engines is a significant source of CO2 that contributes to global climate change and air pollutants that harm people’s health at a local level.

 Air pollution is often described as a public health emergency, with urban air pollution for many UK towns and cities well above safe limits and not improving.
 It is clear that road transport is the primary contributor of harmful gases and particulate matter and that electrification is a key part of reducing this.

 Tip: Harmful air pollutants are a combination of gases (like NOx and CO) and particulates, found in soot from (particularly diesel) combustion, but also tyre, road, brake and engine wear.
 Electric cars still release particulates from tyre, road and brake wear, but brake wear is much reduced because of regenerative braking.
 If air pollution remains at high levels after all vehicles are zero emission (a big if, because a lot of progress will be made), the tyre and road surface industries will be targets for improvements.

 It is true that building an electric car currently is more carbon intensive than building a traditional car; mainly due to the electricity used in the manufacturing process of lithium ion batteries.